02 Nov 2020

 - Introduce yourself and everyone present at the meeting.

-- Invite the employee to state their grievance, provide supporting evidence and suggest a resolution.
-(Although not required to, the representative or companion can address the hearing and confer with the employee.)
+- Invite the employee to state their grievance.
+They will provide supporting evidence and suggest a resolution.
+The representative or companion can address the hearing and confer with the employee, but they are not required to do so.

 - Call in witnesses to give their accounts of the event in question.